arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 # Description

-<p style="text-align: justify;">The Arduino MKR Vidor 4000 is without a doubt the most advanced and featured-packed board in the MKR family and the only one with a FPGA chip on board.
+<p style="text-align: justify;">The Arduino MKR Vidor 4000 (from now on referred to as MKR Vidor 4000) is without a doubt the most advanced and featured-packed board in the MKR family and the only one with a FPGA chip on board.
 With a camera & HDMI connector, a Wi-Fi® / Bluetooth® module and up to 25 configurable pins, the board offers a huge range of possibilities to implement solutions in different environments and applications.</p>

 # Target Areas